bcgov/common-messaging-service/tools/README.md

 The SonarQube server instance creates with a default admin password.
 This should be reset to something stronger and stored in an OpenShift secret so authorized developers can find it.

 The BCDevOps SonarQube repo provides a script that will generate a random PW, set it in SonarQube, and create a secret.
-In the `/provisioning` folder in the cloned BCDevOps repo, run (ensure your console is in the `Tools` project)
+In the `/provisioning` folder in the cloned BCDevOps repo, run (ensure your console is in the `Tools` project):

     ./updatesqadminpw.sh